Improving Compositionality of Neural Networks by Decoding Representations to Inputs: Neural Networks with Decodable Activations

 So far, we have only considered a single activation despite our neural network having $L$ such activations.
 Although one could train a separate generative model per layer, we found it efficient and performant to share weights $\phi$ across all layers.
 Our joint objective is:

 where the first term is cross entropy as in Equation~\ref{eq:nn} and the second term is a reconstruction error (Equation~\ref{eq:ae}) averaged over layers.
 Comparing Equation~\ref{eq:objective} to Equation~\ref{eq:nn}, we can interpret the generative loss as a regularization term $\Omega$.
 Intuitively, in a standard neural network, the activations $h_1, \ldots, h_L$ are unconstrained, chosen only to minimize the loss.
 However, in Equation~\ref{eq:objective}, the network $f_\theta$ is constrained to produce activations that the generative model $g_\phi$ can invert.
+In practice, $g_\phi$ is a ResNet-18 decoder with upsampling layers (see Appendix~\ref{sec:training}).
 We call this setup a \textit{Decodable Neural Network}, or DecNN.
-See Figure~\ref{fig:nets}a for an illustration.

-After training, given a new example $x^*$, we first compute hidden activations $h^*_1, \ldots h^*_L$ through $f_\theta(x^*)$.
-For each activation $h^*_l$, we can decode it to an input using $g_\phi(h^*_l)$.
-In the remaining sections, we show how DecNN enables us to probe what information is stored in an activation (Section~\ref{sec:interp}), compose neural networks modules (Section~\ref{sec:arch}), and constrain what a network learns (Section~\ref{sec:fair}).
+Figure~\ref{fig:nets} depicts an illustration of the DecNN architecture.